 In recent years, “biologics” and “biosimilars” (Table 3) have been prescribed with increasing frequency.
 While effective, these agents impair immune function and carry an increased risk of psoriasis, systemic infections, and cancers.

 Analgesics used for pain relief are also listed in Table 3.
 Opioids should be avoided in older adults when possible to prevent falls, constipation, and cognitive dysfunction.

 Special Issues for Older Adults

-New research is being published that considers RA developing in older adults as a separate entity, referred to as "Elderly Onset Rheumatoid Arthritis (EORA)."
+New research is being published that considers RA developing in older adults as a separate entity, referred to as “Elderly Onset Rheumatoid Arthritis (EORA).”
 Numerous risk factors have been identified for EORA, including smoking, periodontitis, and viral infections.
-There may also be an association with menopause and hormonal changes.
+There may also be an association between menopause and hormonal changes.

 A related concern is that older adults diagnosed with RA tend to be treated less aggressively than younger RA patients.
 For example, while methotrexate use among older RA patients is slightly higher compared to younger patients, the dosage is generally lower.
 Similarly, the percentage of older adults on multiple DMARDs or receiving biologic medications is lower than in younger patients, even though these drugs (biologics in particular) have been shown to have similar efficacy in older and younger individuals.
 In the absence of drug toxicity or co-morbidities preventing treatment, such as frailty syndrome, clinicians caring for older adults with RA should provide the treatments needed to control symptoms and improve quality of life.